pitrackster/SimonSays/README.md

 - `npm run webpack` - build javascript
 - `npm run watch` - build javascript and watch for changes

+### Known issues

+- css not working well on firefox (tiles background)
+- touch events works out of the box on Firefox 55.0.2 (no need to handle specific events) but not in Chrome Version 61.0.3163.79...

 ### TODO

-- error sound
-- css not working well on firefox
 - template for game / disposition of 'squares'
-- touchable interface (hammerJS ?)
+- make it rock solid (avoid user to press to tiles at once)

 ...